Managing Allergies in Australian Childcare Centers: Tips and Strategies for Childcare Workers

 • Educate staff on how to read food labels and recognize hidden allergens.

-• Plan menus and snacks that cater to children with allergies3.
+• Plan menus and snacks that cater to children with allergies.

 • Offer alternatives to common allergenic foods.